rajarathna123/AatmaaniProject/README.md

 Tools Used:
 ---------
-1.GitHub:It is a place to store our peoject code and all other dependencies required for our project.
+1.GitHub:It is a place to store our source code and all other dependencies required for our project.

 2.Jenkins(CI&CD):It is a open-source ci/cd tool widely used to integrate with different tools.